recursedoka/album/README.md

 (import "libc.so" 'libc)
 ```

-Imports the shared library into the "libc" namespace.
+Imports the shared library into a namespace.

 #### Calling
 ```